idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 hood next time round.

-I then thought that, partly for consistency and partly for any weird cases where we didn't have a NUL-terminated string, real strings should have a length parameter as well.
+I then thought that, partly for consistency and partly for any weird cases where we didn't have a NUL-terminated string to start with, real strings should have a length parameter as well.

 If that meant we stored an extra byte (with a NUL in it) then so be it (we've just casually added 4 or 8 bytes for a ``size_t`` for the